kearry/mca/FUNCTIONAL_REQUIREMENTS.md

 ## 5. Error Handling
 - If the Python runtime is missing or the script fails, the job status is marked as `failed` and the error message is stored.
 - The frontend presents any error messages returned by the API to the user.
+- The frontend has a page that displays old jobs and their status, jobs may be submitted here

 ## 6. Testing
 - Python unit tests under `tests/` verify helper functions such as `find_quote_timestamps` and `generate_posts_from_text`.